-In order to reflect CUNY's decision to hold distance-learning courses through the summer, Learning Across America will be continuing in an online format.
+In order to reflect CUNY's decision to hold distance-learning courses, Learning Across America will be continuing in an online format.
 Online courses will be held for the same number of credits as our in-person option.
 Please email us with questions at firstname.lastname@example.org.

 Off to a Fresh Start-Up: How to Design the Business of your Dreams